Thermotoga naphthophila: Phylogeny

 Thermotoga naphthophila can be found under strain types RKU-10, DSM-13996, and JCM-10882T.
 T. naphthophila cell size ranges within 2-7 micrometers ($\mu$m) long by 0.7- 1.0 $\mu$m wide.
 Based on 16S rDNA sequences, Thermotoga petrophila, strain RKU-1, is the closest relative to T.naphthophila.
 Other close relatives of T. naphthophila include Thermotoga maritima and Thermotoga neapolitan according to 16S rDNA analysis.
 T. maritima has an average 5$\mu$m length.
-Strains isolated from oil reservoirs, but not considered apart of the T. naphthophila clade include the following species: T. subterranean, T. hypogea, and T. elfii.
+Strains isolated from oil reservoirs, but not considered a part of the T. naphthophila clade include the following species: T. subterranean, T. hypogea, and T. elfii.

 Discovery

 Thermotoga naphthophila was discovered by Takahata et al. in the subterranean Kubiki oil reservoir of Niigata, Japan.
 This organism was found with another bacterium called Thermotoga petrophila, RKU-1.
 In order to transport the species samples, they were placed into sterile glass bottles in cooler boxes with ice.
 After arriving to the lab, the species were isolated on a medium of 0.2% yeast extract in artificial seawater at a pH of 7.
 Hydrochloric acid (HCl) was added to the sample at room temperature after taking out the yeast extract.
-Containers of liquid medium were placed into 30 milliliter tubes and subsequentially exposed to H2 reduced copper furnace heat with oxygen free nitrogen.
+Containers of liquid medium were placed into 30 milliliter tubes and subsequently exposed to H2 reduced copper furnace heat with oxygen free nitrogen.
 Then, sodium sulfide brought the pH of the medium to a range of 6.9-7.1 and the species were purified with Gelrite plating, an agar substitute.
 Thermotoga naphthophila naturally has a growth pH range of 5.4-9.0, but optimally prefers a pH of 7.0.